jesserosato/jaams-web/README.md

 A very very simple web framework, mostly centered around form handling.

 Initialize the core functionality by including init.php, initialize any other 'modules' (Forms, etc.) by including '{module}/init.php'.

+See 'core/Documentation' and '{module}/Documentation' for class documentation and usage examples.